 Short circuits and overloads are abnormal conditions that cause heavy current flow in a circuit.
 Heavy currents are capable of damaging a device or a circuit and may end up with electrical hazards.
 Fuses and circuit breakers are protection devices that ensure the safety of the equipment or circuit in which they are used.
 This article is about the difference between fuses and circuit breakers and the advantages of each one of them over the other.

-Clearly, these devices cannot prevent the occurrence of faults.
-Instead, it can prevent accidents and damage the equipment by interrupting the power supply to the equipment.
+Clearly, neither a fuse nor a circuit breaker can prevent the occurrence of faults.
+Instead, they can prevent accidents and damage the equipment by interrupting the power supply to the equipment.

 Electric circuits are vulnerable to various kinds of faults out of which short circuits are the highly deleterious ones.
 This is where circuit breakers and fuses do their job.
 Both do the same thing: interrupt the current flow to the circuit or equipment and safeguard the circuit from electrical hazards.
 But their principle of operation and capabilities are different.